HB-2288

 Plain Language

-Any platform that collects user-generated content for AI training must affirmatively disclose that fact to each user at the time of sign-up.
-The disclosure must be presented separately from the platform's terms of service — it cannot be buried in or combined with the TOS.
-Users must affirmatively acknowledge receipt of the disclosure before they are permitted to post any content on the platform.
-This is a notice-and-acknowledgment requirement, not a consent or opt-out regime — the statute does not require the platform to obtain consent to use the content for AI training, only to inform the user and receive acknowledgment.
-The obligation applies broadly to any application, website, or interface where user content may be collected for AI training purposes.
+Any platform that collects user-generated content for AI training must inform each user of that fact.
+The disclosure must be presented at sign-up and must be separate from the platform's terms of service — it cannot be buried in the TOS.
+Users must affirmatively acknowledge receipt of the disclosure before they are permitted to post any content.
+This is a notice-and-acknowledgment obligation, not a consent or opt-out mechanism — the statute requires acknowledgment, not agreement.
+The obligation applies broadly to any application, website, or interface that collects user content for AI training purposes.

 Statutory Text